SeemuAli/NGS_pipeline-/.github/pull_request_template.md

 # Software Update
-### Reasonfor Pull Request?
+### Reason for Pull Request?
 - [ ] Formal Code Review
 - [ ] Integration Test

 ### Description
 < Describe changes made and reasons for change >
 ### Justification
-< Explain reasons for following minor update process and not a full validation or verification for changes
+< Explain reasons for following minor update process and not a full validation or verification for changes, if it is major give us qpulse reference.
 made >
   _______________________________________________________________________________________________________________________________________
 ## Testing